meganpecho/fizzbuzz/readme.md

 # FizzerBuzzer -- LendUp Challenge
 A web application that calls the entered number and has the person called choose a number to be fizzbuzzed.

+### Live Version
+The live version lives here: [https://fizzerbuzzer.herokuapp.com/](https://fizzerbuzzer.herokuapp.com/).
+But if you want to run it locally, below is the configuration.

 ### Configuration

 ##### Set your environmental variables